Employee Engagement Ideas for Remote Workers

 If you take your team to company retreats as part of your employee benefits package, you already have a few in-person interactions lined up.

 However, if you don’t, you must find a way to gather your team at least a couple of times over the year.
 If your company has a physical office, you can fly all your remote employees to your headquarters to work on-site for a week, for example.

 Another idea -- suitable for all-remote companies -- is to get some tickets for employees to attend an industry-relevant conference.
 This is a big investment but the benefits are not only related to engagement.
 There’s also a lot of professional development entailed.

 Promote Employee Recognition

 If you want employees to keep giving their best to achieve great results, don’t let their accomplishments go unnoticed.

 Some people are moved by acknowledgment.
 For these people, intrinsic rewards are far better than tangible ones.
-They feel their best when you publicly praise their positive results.
+That's not to say you shouldn't provide gifts for office staff.
+It's just that they feel their best when you publicly praise their positive results.

 Besides encouraging managers to give props to great results during company-wide meetings (or department meetings, depending on the size of the company), you can have a gratitude Slack channel.
 Through this channel, employees and managers can openly share the successes of their co-workers.